Living in our yurts year-round through many New England winters, here are a few things we've learned...

 The walls are a high tensile 18 oz. vinyl with polyester thread inner weave.
 It is UV resistant and anti mildew.
 It resists cold cracking to 30 degrees below zero.

 In looking for sites for a yurt, you'll want to consider moisture and sun exposure.
 A yurt will warm up quickly in the sun during the summer months, so some shade is nice.
-At the same time, a yurt that is deeply shaded may have more trouble with dampness accumulating inside.
-If the ground is prone to dampness, you'll want a platform that allows for good air circulation underneath.
-Better yet, put it somewhere else.
-If it's a dry soil type, a platform can be closer to the ground.
-A platform can be set up on a slope - this will mean one side of the yurt will be higher up, increasing the materials needed for the pillars on that side.
-This offers some storage space underneath, but might increase draftiness in winter.
-A more level site will be easier to insulate as the snow gathers around the base of the yurt.
+At the same time, a yurt in deep shade may have more trouble with dampness.
+If you have to be on a wet spot, you'll want a platform that allows for good air circulation underneath.
+On dry sandy soil, the platform can be closer to the ground.

 We welcome visitors to the farm in NH to see a 20' yurt in action.
-See the 'Visiting&Directions' link above.

 25' yurt with 6' walls, with a woodstove, couch and futon, you can squeeze 14 yoga mats plus instructor.... but 12 feels pretty maxed out. (above)